listingslab/bitcoin-hash/README.md

 #### Install & run

 > To connect to Bitquery requires an API key, which can't be exposed in a public repo and is therefore abstracted to an `.env`.
-Just un-zip `/react-app/env.zip` for a cheaty way around
+Just un-zip `/react-app/env.zip` for a cheaty workaround

 ```shell
 # REACT_APP_BITQUERY_API_KEY=""